-The ATEX Directive requires equipment and protective systems intended for explosive atmospheres to be designed and manufactured to minimize the occurrence and limit the severity of accidental explosions.
+The ATEX Directive requires equipment and protective systems intended for both explosive and potentially explosive atmospheres to be designed and manufactured to minimize the occurrence and limit the severity of accidental explosions.

 It applies to:

 1. New ‘equipment’ intended for use in ‘explosive atmospheres’, such as electrical components and apparatus and machinery.